 After offers have been made on 16 April for Primary and Junior, parents can ask to go on the waiting list for any school.
 Waiting lists will also be held for each year group for applications outside of the admissions round.
-All waiting lists will be held in criteria order of the admission policy and will close on 27 July 2016 i.e. at the end of the academic year.
+All waiting lists will be held in criteria order of the admission policy and will close at the end of the academic year (July 2019).
 All waiting lists will be ranked when new applicants have been added ahead of any allocations being made.